Skip to content

 "No phone support" - prevents selection by users requiring high-touch service.

 You have an existing business that needs to be correctly represented to AI systems.
-This playbook helps you audit your current presence and build a structured profile.
+This playbook covers both small-to-midsize businesses and enterprise organizations, noting where the process differs at scale.

 Step 1: Audit Current Representation